Galveston in Galveston County, Texas — The American South (West South Central)

 Topics.
 This historical marker is listed in these topic lists: Government & Politics • War, US Civil.

 Location.
 29° 17.59′ N, 94° 48.694′ W. Marker is in Galveston, Texas, in Galveston County.
-Marker can be reached from the intersection of Avenue K and 40th Street.
+It can be reached from the intersection of Avenue K and 40th Street.
 Marker is located in Galveston's Trinity Episcopal Cemetery.
 Touch for map.
 Marker is at or near this postal address: 4002 Avenue K, Galveston TX 77550, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Samuel May Williams (here, next to this marker); Thomas Joseph (within shouting distance of this marker); Nahor Biggs Yard (within shouting distance of this marker); Lt.
+At least 8 other markers are within walking distance of this marker: Samuel May Williams (here, next to this marker); Thomas Joseph (within shouting distance of this marker); Nahor Biggs Yard (within shouting distance of this marker); Lt.
 Commander Edward Lea (within shouting distance of this marker); Lent Munson Hitchcock (within shouting distance of this marker); George Campbell Childress (within shouting distance of this marker); Captain William S. Fisher (within shouting distance of this marker); Major John M. Allen (within shouting distance of this marker).
 Touch for a list and map of all markers in Galveston.